mamg22/cliplunch/README.md

 Clipluncher is a simple implementation of a command line luncher.

+rofi-clipluncher is a luncher designed to be used as a rofi modi.

 ## Config files

 Cliplunch configuration files (just for now, may change later) follow the format: